fanderzon/lambdasync-example/README.md

 # lambdasync-example
-Example project for a `Function as a Service` deployed by Lambdasync
+Example project for a `Function as a Service` API deployed by [Lambdasync](https://github.com/fanderzon/lambdasync)